 - Prorating data when units do not nest neatly, and

-- Fixing overlaps and gaps
+- Fixing topological issues, overlaps, and gaps

 The project's priorities are to be efficient by using spatial indices whenever possible and to integrate well with the existing ecosystem around pandas, geopandas and shapely.
 The package is distributed under the MIT License.